gristlabs/grist-core/README.md

 server functionality is present, along with a single-user web client.

 This repository, [grist-core](https://github.com/gristlabs/grist-core), is maintained by Grist Labs.
-Our flagship product, available at https://www.getgrist.com, is built from the code you see here, combined with business-specific software designed to scale it to many users, handle billing, etc.
+Our flagship product, available at [getgrist.com](https://www.getgrist.com), is built from the code you see here, combined with business-specific software designed to scale it to many users, handle billing, etc.

+If you are looking to use Grist in the cloud, head on over to [getgrist.com](https://www.getgrist.com).

 ## Opening and editing a Grist document locally

-The easiest way to use Grist locally is with [Docker](https://www.docker.com/get-started).
+The easiest way to use Grist locally on your computer is with [Docker](https://www.docker.com/get-started).
 From a terminal, do:

 ```sh